 MAKE JUST ONE CHANGE

-This book is a must-read for any teacher who is sick of hearing crickets whenever they ask a question (even an easy question) in their classroom.
+This book is a must-read teacher reading list for any educator who is sick of hearing crickets whenever they ask a question (even an easy question) in their classroom.
 This helpful resource shares the Question Formulation Technique that any teacher can use to help students ask their own questions that are rich, meaningful and spark their own curiosity for learning.

 Almost all of us know of Sir Ken’s pivotal TED Talk on why Schools are Killing Creativity.
 It has been seen more than any other TED Talk.
 In his new book, though, Sir Ken is going deeper and taking a look at what creative schools might look like, what that would require and the fundamental shift that needs to take place to make this happen.